• Skip to primary navigation

 Kakigori's lightness gives an ethereal sensation, while bingsu's coarser texture has a more significant feel.

-Kakigori and bingsu are both icy treats, but their flavor profiles and taste variations set them apart.
+Kakigori and bingsu are both icy treats, but their flavors and taste variations set them apart.

 Kakigori is a traditional Japanese dessert with delicate fruit syrups and toppings like mochi and red bean paste.